Sometimes 3rd-party apps can make your Fairphone unstable: your device might restart, freeze, crash, or become slower than usual.

 If your phone is ON

-- Press the power button to activate the screen.
+- Press the Power button to turn on the screen.

-- Tap and hold Power off for a few seconds.
+- On your screen, tap and hold Power off for a few seconds.

 If your phone is OFF

 - Press and release the Power button to power on the phone.
 The Fairphone writing will appear.

 - After the Fairphone writing disappears, the blue animation will start.
 As soon as this happens, press and hold the Volume down button.

 - Keep holding until your device starts.

 If everything went well, your device will start in Safe Mode.
 You will see the words Safe Mode in a text field at the bottom.